 Everyone wants this poor guy fired.

-I love the guy that took a video that was on the golf course saying, Well, the missile's on its way, but I'm still playing.
+It was, I love the guy that took a video that was on the golf course saying, well, the missile's on its way, but I'm still playing.

-I just parred the last hole, and I'm gonna go.
+I just parred the last hole, and I'm going to go.

 We'll get to that.

-Democrats are gonna skip the State of the Union speech.
+Democrats are going to skip the State of the Union speech.

-Oh, and Maxime Waters wants to impeach Trump for name calling.
+Oh, and Maxine Waters wants to impeach Trump for name-calling.

 Yeah, that's a high crime and misdemeanor.